 - WRITE.
 Practice your writing skills, especially short stories.

 - What to do: You can start a huge novel project, but a better choice is usually a series of short works such as journal entries, short stories, or articles.
 Short pieces are faster to write and edit, so there is less risk of burnout, and you will be able to see your progress as you improve.
 Writing prompts can be helpful if you are not sure what to write about.
-We have thousands of writing prompts available via a chat bot on our Discord server as well as monthly short story themes.
+We have thousands of writing prompts available via a chat bot on our Discord server (link at the top) as well as monthly short story themes.

 - What happens: Combined with the knowledge of how to write (from your study of the craft and the works of masters), you’ll be able to practice your new skills, and you’ll also accomplish your writing goals over time.